 Why is Busk important here?
 Busk chaired the first X Club meeting.
 The oldest member by almost 2 decades, Busk was the thoughtful, careful elder member of the group.
 Additionally, his wife came up with the club’s name, suggesting that they call themselves the X because X could stand for anything, and therefore they weren’t tied to any particular “dogma.”

-I hope these scenes illustrate Busk’s presence–if not his central role–in key moments of Victorian science.
-There are plenty of others too, for example, the edits and corrections Busk made to Darwin’s Origin of Species and Descent of Man, or the time he realized that Neanderthals were, in fact, a distinct group of humans rather than just a weird, diseased individual.
-All these moments lead me to believe Busk deserves just a little credit in the textbooks…or at least deserves to be the focus of a blog post or two!
+These scenes illustrate Busk’s presence–if not central role–in important moments of Victorian science.
+There are plenty of others, as well; for example Busk’s edits on Darwin’s Origin of Species as well as Descent of Man, or the time Busk realized that Neanderthals were, in fact, a distinct group of humans–rather than just a weird, diseased individual.
+All these moments lead me to believe Busk deserves just a little credit in the textbooks…or at least deserves to be the focus of a blog post!